-Parkinson's Cluster Prompts Concerns over Pesticides
+Parkinson's cluster prompts concerns over pesticides

 Source: SBS

 Researchers say they've discovered a Parkinson's disease cluster in north-west Victoria.
 They say the prevalence of Parkinson's is up to 78 per cent higher in the barley, chickpea and lentil farming region than it is in the rest of the state.
-Image: A field of barley (AAP)
+The researchers are now calling for an investigation into pesticides as a possible cause of the disease.

 Source: SBS